What Is Tree Bracing?

 Static Bracing (Rigid Rod Systems)

-This is the most common type.
-A threaded steel rod, typically 3/8-inch or 1/2-inch diameter, is installed through the trunk or branch union.
-The rod is secured with large washers and nuts on both sides, and the excess thread is cut flush.
-Static bracing is used when the goal is to prevent any movement at the weak point.
+This is the go-to method.
+A threaded steel rod (typically 3/8-inch or 1/2-inch diameter) is driven through the trunk or branch union and bolted tight with large washers and nuts on each side.
+Excess thread gets trimmed flush.
+Static bracing is the right call when you need zero movement at the weak point.
+No flex, no play.

 - Split or cracked crotches